rajivravindrapathak/CRUD_Assignment/README.md

 ### Issue Board

-Issue board is simple angular app to create/edit/delete/view issue.
+Issue board is React app to create/edit/delete/view issue Using Json-server(Rest api) or deployed api(mongoDb and nodejs) and axios(fetch).

 ### Requirements: